ppaquay/IntroStatLearning/Chap3.md

 ![plot of chunk unnamed-chunk-8](figure/unnamed-chunk-8.png)

-*As before, the plot of residuals vs fitted values indicates the presence of mild non linearity in the data.
-The plot of standardized residuals vs leverage indicates the presence of a few outliers (higher than 2) and a few high leverage points.*
+*As before, the plot of residuals versus fitted values indicates the presence of mild non linearity in the data.
+The plot of standardized residuals versus leverage indicates the presence of a few outliers (higher than 2 or lower than -2) and one high leverage point.*

 (e) Use the * and : symbols to fit linear regression models with interaction effects.
 Do any interactions appear to be statistically significant ?